 Special properties of gold make it perfect for manufacturing jewelry.
 These include: very high luster; desirable yellow color; tarnish resistance; ability to be drawn into wires, hammered into sheets, or cast into shapes.
 These are all properties of an attractive metal that is easily worked into beautiful objects.
 Another extremely important factor that demands the use of gold as a jewelry metal is tradition.
 Important objects are expected to be made from gold.

 Pure gold is too soft to stand up to the stresses applied to many jewelry items.
 Craftsmen learned that alloying gold with other metals such as copper, silver, and platinum would increase its durability.
 Since then most gold used to make jewelry is an alloy of gold with one or more other metals.

-Alloying gold with other metals changes the color of the finished products (see illustration at right).
+Alloying gold with other metals changes the color of the finished products (see illustration).
 An alloy of 75% gold, 16% silver and 9% copper yields yellow gold.
 White gold is an alloy of 75% gold, 4% silver, 4% copper and 17% palladium.
-Other alloys yield pink, green, peach and even black colored metals.
+Other alloys yield pink, green, peach and even black-colored metals.

 Financial Gold: Coinage, Bullion, Backing